ICS Asset Inventory and Criticality Assessment and Management

 Asset Consolidation and Inventory

-Ensuring the critical assets are having initial recommended protection and treatment is one of the main goals of this activity.
-As it is important to ensure the validity of each listed asset into its location, responsible party, and several bound entities related to the asset inventory record
+Ensuring the critical assets have the recommended protection and treatment is one of the main goals of this activity.
+It is important to ensure the validity of each listed asset in its location, responsible party, and several bound entities related to the asset inventory record

 -